matdombrock/SA-Testing/README.md

 (The actual code is also on GitHub but that's in another project).

+**I've written this as a general guide to get you started and hopfully answer you basic questions about how everything works.
+However please feel free to ask me about anything!**

 -------

 For an explanation of how "issues" work and what they are see the: